 Exercise Intensity Zones

-The zones 1-4 below illustrate how the body switches on the different mechanisms of ATP1 regeneration, based on exercise intensity and duration.
+The zones 1-4 below illustrate how the body switches between the different mechanisms of ATP1 regeneration, based on exercise intensity and duration.

-As exercise intensity increases, metabolic processes move from cardiovascular (aerobic) to biochemical (anaerobic).2 This is called the "Kindermann aerobic-anaerobic transition",3 and happens mostly during the 2nd intensity zone.
+As exercise intensity increases, metabolic processes move from cardiovascular (aerobic) to biochemical (anaerobic).2 This is called the "Kindermann aerobic-anaerobic transition",3 and peaks during the 2nd intensity zone.

-During this transition, the body goes from mainly using fats for energy to using carbohydtates.
+During this transition, the body goes from using mainly fats to restore ATP to using mainly carbohydtates.
 Because lactate is a by-product of carbohydtate metabolism, the more carbohydrate is used, the more lactate is produced.
-How the body handles the lactate is marked by two thresholds:4
+The way lactate is handled by the body is marked by two thresholds: aerobic — also called "Lactic 1" (L1) or "Ventilatory 1" (V1); and anaerobic — also called "Lactic 2" (L2) or "Ventilatory 2" (V2)4.

 Zones 1-3 are traditionally used in endurance training.